Sp0k/gabsavard-redesign/src/content/posts/mysql-survival-guide.md

 CREATE DATABASE NameDB;
 ```

-- A database name usually has a first capitalized letter and ends with a capitalized DB, i.e. CitiesDB
+**A database name usually has a first capitalized letter and ends with a
+capitalized DB (i.e. CitiesDB)**

-Both option of database creation can also be used together to ensure less error.
+Both option of database creation can also be used together to ensure less
+error.

 ```mysql
 DROP DATABASE IF EXISTS NameDB;
 CREATE DATABASE IF NOT EXISTS NameDB;
 ```

-##### TABLE
+### Create a Table

 There is also two options to create new tables.
-The same logic can also be used to combine both options.<br>
+The same logic can also be used to combine both options.<br/>
 Option 1: Don't create a table with the same name as an existing one

 ```mysql